UTheCat/jumpvalley/README.md

 ### Debugging with Visual Studio Code

 If you're working in Visual Studio Code, Jumpvalley has a launch configuration named `Debug` that you can use to debug Jumpvalley.
-This will allow you to see the game's console output.
+This will allow you to see the app's console output.

 Just make sure you have an environment variable named `JUMPVALLEY_GODOT_EXECUTABLE` set to the path to the Godot executable as mentioned in the prerequisites, and you should be able to run the launch configuration.

-Additionally, if you make any changes to the game's code, you'll have to rebuild the project.
+Additionally, if you make any changes to the app's code, you'll have to rebuild the project.
 This can be done by opening the project in Godot and clicking the hammer icon at the top-right corner of the window.
 (Note: If you don't see this icon, which should be next to the play button in the Godot window, check to see that you installed .NET properly and that `project.godot` points to the correct C# assembly file.)